 Andrew also has a certificate from the USPTO stating his registration as a US patent agent.

 One other point worth mentioning is that registered patent agents in both Canada and the US benefit from agent-client privilege meaning that advice and opinions related to protecting inventions communicated in confidence between a client and their registered patent agent are privileged.
 Privilege means that whatever ideas, advice or opinions were communicated, are protected and confidential.
-No one, including a court of law, can force either party to disclose these communications.
-Many lawyers try to advertise or imply that it’s somehow more confidential to discuss patentability with a true lawyer because of attorney-client privilege – but this is not the case.
+Some lawyers try to advertise or imply that it’s somehow more confidential to discuss patentability with a true lawyer because of attorney-client privilege – but this is not the case.
 For communications related to protecting inventions, a registered patent agent offers the full legal benefit.